Lake Atitlán for Student Groups: Complete Educational Travel & Service Learning Guide

 Let’s Talk About Safety

-We’re not going to sugarcoat this: Guatemala has violence.
+We won’t sugarcoat this: Guatemala has violence.
 The travel advisories are real.
-You’ve seen the State Department warnings.
 Your principal will ask tough questions.
-Parents will have concerns.

 Here’s the honest truth: Lake Atitlán requires attention to safety, but it’s absolutely manageable with the right approach.
-The violence that makes headlines primarily happens in specific Guatemala City zones and border regions involved in narcotrafficking.
+The violence that makes headlines happens primarily in specific Guatemala City zones and border regions.
 Lake Atitlán’s tourist towns (San Pedro, San Marcos, Santiago Atitlán, Santa Cruz) have fundamentally different risk profiles.

-Think of it this way: violent crime against tourists at Lake Atitlán is rare enough that when something does happen, it makes regional news because it’s unusual.
-Petty theft exists, especially in crowded market areas.
+Violent crime against tourists at Lake Atitlán is rare enough that when something happens, it makes regional news because it’s unusual.
+Petty theft exists in crowded markets.
 But violent incidents targeting visitors?
 Genuinely uncommon.

 San Pedro Volcano view from Lake Atitlán